← All Articles

 Principles

-Principles are high-level ideas that are used to inform the design of user interfaces.
+Principles are high-level ideas used to inform the design of user interfaces.

 Doherty Threshold